 Sometimes, I just want to code something – anything.
-Like many (if not all) developpers, I have a virtual drawer full of half-finished apps, of repos left untouched for years whose last commit message is an unhelpful “WIP”, and of domain names still parked long after their initial pun stopped making sense.
+Like many (if not all) developpers, I have a virtual drawer full of half-finished apps, repos left untouched for years whose last commit message is an unhelpful “WIP”, and domain names still parked long after their initial pun stopped making sense.
 Today, I’d like to pick one of those unfinished projects and revisit it.

 Back around 2016, I started a Rails app cryptically named Ankran Nembo; it was supposedly a character creation app for the D&D campaign I had started, but more importantly, it was a toy project to try out the brand new version of Rails at the time – Rails 5.0.
 I have good memories of working on this application and experimenting with different techniques, but I don’t feel like salvaging any of it (except for one thing).
 So instead, let’s start over from scratch, but in the same spirit.